Abdullrahman-Jameel/RAG_Project/README.md

 ```
 The application will be available at `http://localhost:8000`.

-## API Endpoints
+## 🌐 API Endpoints

-The following are the main API endpoints:
+Here's an overview of the primary API endpoints available in this microservice:

 -   `GET /`: Serves the main HTML page.
 -   `POST /upload`: Upload a document.